Ready to Hire an Editor?

 – Proofreading focuses on the accuracy of all edits

-Developmental editing (also known as content or structural editing) is the most involved stage of the editing process.
-A developmental editor is usually the first port of call for an author even if they self edit their own work.
-A developmental editor will work closely with the author to establish an author’s goals and expectations for their project.
-Once these goals and expectations have been clarified, the developmental editor will begin working on developing the author’s story.
-The job of the developmental editor is to focus on the content or structure as a whole by identifying the strengths and weaknesses in the story as opposed to the writing itself.
+Structural editing is the most involved stage of the editing process.
+A structural editor is usually the first port of call for an author even if they self edit their own work.
+A structural editor will work closely with the author to establish an author’s goals and expectations for their project.
+Once they have been clarified, the structural editor will begin working on the manuscript.
+The job of the structural editor is to focus on the content or structure as a whole by identifying the strengths and weaknesses in the story as opposed to the writing itself.

-Developmental editing takes a macro view of the manuscript as opposed to a copy editor who looks at things from a micro perspective.
-It is important that a developmental editor sees the bigger picture and works closely with the author to realise his or her vision.
+Structural editing takes a macro view of the manuscript as opposed to a copy editor who looks at things from a micro perspective.
+It is important that a structural editor sees the bigger picture and works closely with the author to realise his or her vision.
 The editor’s job is not to rewrite the book for the author but to help the author deliver the best writing they possibly can.
-The main areas a developmental editor will focus on are characterisation, dialogue, flow, pace, plot, point of view (POV) and the major themes within the story.
+The main areas a structural editor will focus on are characterisation, dialogue, flow, pace, plot, point of view (POV) and the major themes within the story.

 0.024c AUD per word (0.013 GBP or 0.017 EUR)